-- Their address changes. - They no longer live in Texas or are planning to leave Texas. - Anyone moved in or out of their home. - They get more money. - They get money from a different person or job. - The amount of hours they work changes. - Their pregnancy ends.
+- · Their address changes. - They no longer live in Texas or are planning to leave Texas. - Anyone moved in or out of their home. - They get more money. - They get money from a different person or job. - The number of hours they work changes. - Their pregnancy ends.
 This includes when and how their pregnancy ended.
-Proof is not required when reporting changes about pregnancy. - There's a change in getting health insurance. - (The following is needed only if the person gets Medicaid and: (1) is age 65 or older, or (2) has a disability.)
-They buy, get as a gift, or sell things such as: car, truck, boat, motorcycle, home, property, insurance policy, stocks, or bank accounts. - (The following is needed only if the person gets Medicaid or CHIP and: (1) is age 64 or younger, or (2) doesn't have a disability.)
-There's a change in the people they will claim or plan to claim as tax dependents on their next tax return.
+Proof is not required when reporting changes about pregnancy. - There's a change in getting health insurance. - (The following is needed only if the person gets Medicaid and: (1) is 65 or older, or (2) has a disability.)
+They buy, get as a gift, or sell things such as: car, truck, boat, motorcycle, home, property, insurance policy, stocks, or bank accounts. - (The following is needed only if the person gets Medicaid or CHIP and: (1) is 64 or younger, or (2) doesn't have a disability.)
+There's a change in the people they will claim or plan to claim as tax dependents on their next tax return. - Their citizenship or immigration status change. - Any lottery or gambling winnings greater than \$80,000.